It was one of my mom’s favorite things. It was one of mine too.

 With the abundance of new life came the wildflowers.
-Some of which were very finicky and only grew in certain spots.
-Rocky spots with just the right amount of sun, shade and moisture at the edge of the forest on sloping ground at the base of a hill.
-This was the only spots that you could find one of mom’s favorite wildflowers.
+Some of which were very picky and only grew in certain areas.
+Rocky areas with just the right amount of sun, shade and moisture at the edge of the forest on sloping ground along the base of a hill.
+Areas like these were the only ones that you could find mom’s favorite wildflower.
 Fire Pink.

 The time directly after or during the ending of a storm or heavy rain was one of my favorite times to set out on one of these adventures.
 To stomp in the puddles and find the rivulets of running water so I could send a stick down one of them, following it and imagining riding it and it taking me along to who knows where.

 Wet rainy days such as this I would often take off on my bike.
 An old gold colored single speed Schwinn with a noisy seat spring and shiny chrome fenders.
 It was handed down to me by my brother and probably handed down to him by someone else.
 I don’t recall how we ended up with it.

 Riding the old gold Schwinn up and down the driveway sometime in the 70’s.

 I loved the way the fresh rain smelled steaming off the warm pavement as I rode.
 I wanted to get to Stoney Creek and see how much it was flowing.
 Hopefully more than usual.
 Maybe even roaring.